 Usually, the final results of breast reconstruction appear 6-8 months after Phase Two.* This gives the breast time to settle into position.
 Though the entire process takes time, breast reconstruction helps restore the patient’s body, eliminates her need to wear a removable prosthetic breast, and makes many women feel whole again.*

 To rejuvenate your body after mastectomy, schedule a consultation with Dr. Frank.
-Hobart and Munster patients can call our practice at (219) 513-2011.
+Patients from Munster, Hobart, Crown Point, and Frankfort can schedule online or call our practice at (219) 513-2011.

 *Individual results may vary